-My tests revealed that Liberty Shield VPN can successfully unblock Netflix US, while my teammate in the UK was able to unblock that country’s library, too.
+Although my teammates and I were able to unblock most popular streaming platforms using Liberty Shield, I found it inconvenient that it only worked on a few servers.
+My tests revealed that Liberty Shield VPN can successfully unblock Netflix US while my teammate in the UK was able to unblock that country’s library, too.
 I connected using the “optimal server” option, which pairs you with the fastest available server, and watched The Office (US) without lag or buffering.

-When trying to stream on Disney+, I had no issue getting past its tough geoblocks with Liberty Shield’s server in the US.
-I was able to watch hit shows like The Mandalorian buffer-free without any loss in quality.
+I had no issues getting past geoblocks with Liberty Shield’s server in the US when streaming on Disney+, Hulu, Amazon Prime Video, and HBO Max.
+I was able to watch hit shows like The Mandalorian, Brooklyn Nine-Nine, and Suits buffer-free without any loss in quality.

 BBC iPlayer is the primary platform that Liberty Shield claims to unblock since it’s a UK-based streaming service.
 My colleague in the UK managed to stream His Dark Materials in full HD quality and reported no buffering while watching.

 I was surprised to find that ITV player detected Liberty Shield despite being marketed as a VPN tailored to streaming content from UK platforms.